Average last 5 values

 With 8 numeric values in column C, the OFFSET formula resolves to:

 With these values, OFFSET starts at C3, offsets 8 rows to C11, then uses -5 to extend the rectangular range up "backwards" 5 rows to create the range C7:C11.

 Finally, OFFSET returns the range C7:C11 to the AVERAGE function, which computes the average of values in that range.

 Excel vs. Sheets

 An odd quirk with this formula is that it won't work with Google Sheets, because the OFFSET function in Sheets won't allow a negative value for height or width arguments.
-Excel documentation also states height or width can't be negative but as near as we can tell, negative values have worked fine since Excel 5, which shipped in the early 1990's.
+Excel documentation also states height or width can't be negative but it appears negative values have worked fine in Excel since the 1990's.

 Notice C4 is the starting reference in this case.
 The general form is:

 where A1 is the first cell in the numbers you want to average.